-Clarissa Harlowe Barton, called Clara, was born on December 25, 1821 in North Oxford, Massachusetts.
-Before she started school, her brothers taught her spelling, arithmetic and geography.
-When she was four she could already spell three syllable words.
+Clarissa Harlowe Barton, called Clara, was born on December 25, 1821, in North Oxford, Massachusetts.
+Before she started school, her brothers taught her spelling, arithmetic, and geography.
+When she was four, she could already spell three-syllable words.
 She was very shy.

 Clara became a teacher when she was seventeen.
 In 1850, Clara went to teach at a school in Bordentown, New Jersey.
 Many children could not go to the school because their families could not pay the tuition.
 Clara offered to teach without a salary if children could attend for free.
 In this way, she started the first free school in New Jersey.
 Even though she raised enrollment from six to six hundred, the school board hired a man to be the head of the school instead of offering the job to Clara.
 Clara resigned.

-Her Congressman helped her get a job as a copyist at the Patent Office in Washington, DC.
-She was working there when the Civil War (1861–65) began.
+Her congressman helped her get a job as a copyist at the Patent Office in Washington, DC.
+She was working there when the Civil War (1861–1865) began.
 After the Baltimore Riots, a trainload of soldiers arrived in Washington with no baggage or supplies.
 Clara helped take care for them and gather some of the necessary supplies.
-After the first Battle of Bull Run, Clara advertised in the Worcester, Massachusetts Spy magazine for medical supplies to treat wounded soldiers.
+After the First Battle of Bull Run, Clara advertised in the Worcester, Massachusetts Spy magazine for medical supplies to treat wounded soldiers.
 Her ads were successful, and she began an organization to distribute bandages, socks, and other supplies.
-The U.S. Surgeon General, William A. Hammond, gave her permission to travel to places where fighting was taking place.
+The US Surgeon General, William A. Hammond, gave her permission to travel to places where fighting was taking place.
 Clara did not work primarily as a nurse during the war; she was important because she obtained and passed out supplies where they were needed.
 She became known as the “Angel of the Battlefield.”

 In 1865, at Camp Parole, Maryland, she decided to organize a group to find soldiers listed as missing in action.
 Clara also went to Georgia to identify Union soldiers in unmarked graves at Andersonville, the Confederate prison camp.
 She helped set up a national cemetery there.
-She became the first woman bureau head in the United States government when she appointed head of the Missing Person Office.
+She became the first woman bureau head in the United States government when she was appointed head of the Missing Person Office.
 In coordination with the Bureau of Records, the organizations identified nearly twenty thousand soldiers so that families could know what happened to their loved ones.
 This was about one-tenth of the total number of missing or unidentified in the Civil War.